google/skia/site/user/api/SkPath_Reference.md

 void dumpHex() const
 </pre>

-Writes text representation of <a href="#Path">Path</a> to standard output.
+sends text representation using hexadecimal to standard outputWrites text representation of <a href="#Path">Path</a> to standard output.
 The representation may be directly compiled as C++ code.
 Floating point values are written in hexadecimal to preserve their exact bit pattern.
 The output reconstructs the original <a href="#Path">Path</a>.